-A HealthChoice member may exercise their State Fair Hearing rights but the member must first file an appeal with [MCO Name].
-If [MCO Name] upholds the denial the member may appeal to the Office of Administrative Hearings (OAH) by contacting the HealthChoice Help Line at 1-800-284-4510.
+A HealthChoice member may exercise their State Fair Hearing rights but the member must first file an appeal with University of Maryland Health Partners.
+If University of Maryland Health Partners upholds the denial the member may appeal to the Office of Administrative Hearings (OAH) by contacting the HealthChoice Help Line at 1-800-284-4510.
 If the member decides to request a State Fair Hearing we will continue to work with the member and the provider to attempt to resolve the issue prior to the hearing date.

-If a hearing is held and the Office of Administrative Hearings decides in the member's favor, [MCO Name] will authorize or provide the service no later than 72 hours of being notified of the decision.
+If a hearing is held and the Office of Administrative Hearings decides in the member's favor, University of Maryland Health Partners will authorize or provide the service no later than 72 hours of being notified of the decision.
 If the decision is adverse to the member, the member may be liable for services continued during our appeal and State Fair Hearing process.
 The final decision of the Office of Administrative Hearings is appealable to the Circuit Court, and is governed by the procedures specified in State Government Article, §10-201 et seq., Annotated Code of Maryland.